Lessons and Courses

 You must pass your driving theory test before taking your practical driving test.
 You must bring your theory test pass certificate (or confirmation) if you’re not exempt from taking the theory test, and both parts of your driving licence – the photocard and the paper counterpart; or you must bring your signed driving licence and a valid passport if you have an old paper licence.

-Before you start the driving ability part of your test, you’ll have an eyesight check and be asked 2 vehicle safety questions.
+Before you start the driving ability part of your test, you’ll have an eyesight check.

 Eyesight Check: You should be able to read a number plate from a distance of 20 metres for vehicles with a new style number plate, or 20.5 metres for vehicles with an old style number plate.
 New style number plates start with 2 letters followed by 2 numbers. e.g. AD10 DER.You can write down what you see if you can’t speak English or have difficulty reading.If you don’t pass the eyesight test, the test won’t continue and you fail your test.